 Wen Tian, is a licensed Acupuncturist and Herbalist in Massachusetts.
 She is also a teacher at the New England School of Acupuncture at MCPHS University.
 She has 25 years of clinical experience in Acupuncture and 12 years of teaching experience in herbs and acupuncture needling.
 She was raised from a traditional Chinese family, influenced by her mother, who was a professor in research about nationalities history in south China, and her grandfather, who was also a famous scholar in those fields.
 She excels at reading and understanding ancient Chinese linguistics.
 She has been studying the Huangdi Neijing for 14 years.
-With years of consistent studying of the ancient Classical textbooks such as the Huangdi Neijing and Nan Jing, and integrated with years of clinical practice, she has developed quite a few useful diagnosis and needling methods, like the special method of treating tendon and muscles, Fan Zhen Jie Ci; the special method for bone problems, Cui Zhen Yao Yun; the Renying and Maikou pulse regulating method based on the body parts for diagnosis and treatment methods, the San Sheng needling method; and the five elements year and six meridians qi, Six Qi meridians method.
-These methods originate from the Classical textbooks, and have been proven very effective in clinical practice.
+With years of consistent studying of the ancient Classic textbooks such as the Huangdi Neijing and Nan Jing, and integrated with years of clinical practice, she has developed quite a few useful diagnosis and needling methods, like the special method of treating tendon and muscles, Fan Zhen Jie Ci; the special method for bone problems, Cui Zhen Yao Yun; the Renying and Maikou pulse regulating method; and the five elements year and six meridians qi, Six Qi meridians method.
+These methods originate from the Classic textbooks, and have been proven very effective in clinical practice.